sansans/ZoomMail/README.md

 # ZoomMail

-For syncing of mailing list to Zoom API
+For syncing of mailing list to Zoom API via OAuth

+To Zoom meetings participants to be added in bulk